curt-tigges/exploring-summarization/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have minimised type warnings from [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)
 - [ ] I have culled any redundant and unused code
 - [ ] I have cached results of slow operations in as flexible of a format as possible
+- [ ] Cache results are stored in a flat structure inside results/cache and the file name contains all necessary identifying information (such as model name and dataset used) to avoid accidental overwriting.
 - [ ] I have used intuitive abstractions, making clear the public entrypoints to a given class